Ingan121/ModernActiveDesktop/README.md

     * Simple CSS theme based on the looks of Needy Girl Overdose
     * Only the title bars are themed; other controls will use the generic Classic styles
 * Catppuccin Mocha
+* Windows 93 and 96 schemes
+* Arc-Dark
+* Blur
+    * My own experimental customization of the Windows Classic theme with a blur effect
 * Windows 1-3 schemes
 * Windows 11 high contrast schemes
 * Three schemes found in the JSPaint source files